smartbone-org/SmartBone-2/docs/intro.md

 This is all you have to do for coding, now we just setup your mesh with the tags and attributes.

-- Select any MeshPart with Bones under it
+- Select any [MeshPart](https://create.roblox.com/docs/reference/engine/classes/MeshPart) with Bones under it

-- Add the tag “SmartBone” to the MeshPart.
+- Add the tag “SmartBone” to the [MeshPart](https://create.roblox.com/docs/reference/engine/classes/MeshPart).

-- Add a string attribute called “Roots” to the MeshPart and fill it with the name(s) of the bone(s) you want to be root(s).
+- Add a string attribute called “Roots” to the [MeshPart](https://create.roblox.com/docs/reference/engine/classes/MeshPart) and fill it with the name(s) of the bone(s) you want to be root(s).

-- Separate each bone name with “,” and the Module will automatically sort your bone(s) into a list.
+- Separate each [Bone](https://create.roblox.com/docs/reference/engine/classes/MeshPart) name with “,” and the Module will automatically sort your bone(s) into a list.

 - An example of a SmartBone object with multiple roots would have a Roots attribute that looks like this: “Root1,Root2,Root3”